What Does Home Warranty AC Coverage Actually Include in 2026?

 Top Reasons Home Warranties Deny AC Claims

-1. Lack of Maintenance This is the #1 denial reason.
-Dirty coils, clogged air filters, and restricted airflow are all signs of neglect.
-Warranty companies argue the failure resulted from poor care rather than a covered defect.
-Keep receipts for annual tune-ups and filter changes — every single time.
+4. Lack of Maintenance (~13% to 24% of denials) Lack of maintenance accounts for between 13% and 24% of denials depending on the dataset.
+Dirty coils, clogged filters, restricted airflow, and ignored drain clogs are all cited as signs of neglect.
+Warranty companies argue the failure resulted from poor care rather than a covered defect, and many contracts require documented annual service.
+Keep receipts for annual tune-ups and filter changes, every single time.
+AHS specifically says it does not require maintenance records, but most other providers do.
+See home warranty maintenance requirements for a full breakdown.

-3. Improper Installation or Modifications If the unit was installed by an unlicensed contractor, is incorrectly sized, or was modified by a previous owner, your claim can be denied even if you weren't responsible for the faulty work.
+5. Improper Installation, Code Violations, or Prior Modifications If the unit was installed by an unlicensed contractor, is incorrectly sized, does not meet current code, or was modified by a previous owner, your claim can be denied even if you were not responsible for the faulty work.
+Incorrect refrigerant charge, wrong line-set sizing, and poor evacuation are flagged frequently.
+Code violations and improper installation account for roughly 18% of denials in some 2026 analyses.

-Learn more about the full list of home warranty exclusions to make sure you aren't caught off guard.
+Compare your policy against the full landscape in our home warranty plans comparison to make sure you are not caught off guard.

 Repair vs. Replace: How Home Warranties Make the Call